TnTech-ECE/Spring2024-Base-Modular-Robot/Reports/LessonsLearnedAndAquiredSkills.md

 - I learned a lot more about good PCB design.
 Particularly in the use of having a shared ground connection between "clean" and "dirty" ground connections (in this case between the motors and 3.3/5 V rails).
 By isolating the two everywhere except for one single small connection, there was no noticeable interference between the motors and other buses through the ground plane, resulting in (to my knowledge) not a single brownout.

+What classes have you taken that helped you in capstone?
+What did they help with?

+- ...

 ## Reid Crews

 Reflect on the project, both technical and organizational.
 What went well?
 What didn’t go well?